oxai/vrai/agent/mlagents/mlagents_notes_env.md

 This looks like a dead end.
 We need to undersand what process is `self.unity_to_external.parent_conn`.
 It seems I can't know without knowing how grpc works...

+ok it seems we are missing .proto files inside `communicator_objects`. but still not sure where the parent and child processes of `self.unity_to_external` are tied to unity environments or whatever

+Ok, I'll look at BrainParameters class next, maybe that should give me what I need to know.
+Or hecc, maybe I should just look at how side_channels work!